raisfeld-ori/chamama-guides/DESIGN_PATTERN.md

 8. Keep the casual, student-friendly tone
 9. Use Lucide React icons, not emojis in code (except for decorative purposes)
 10. Test all SVG shapes are properly centered before finalizing
+11. **Animate decorative elements only** - Use framer-motion for circles and lines with subtle 2-4px horizontal movement
+12. **Keep backgrounds and main shapes static** - Only decorative elements should move
+13. **Stagger animation delays** - Use different delays (0.2-1s) for organic feel
+14. **Use easeInOut easing** - For smooth, natural motion